 This fact sheet was prepared by Jennie Scheerer, MMHLA Policy Intern and 2024 MPP/MPH Candidate at the University of Michigan, with input from Susan Howard, MSN, RN, IBCLC.
-This fact sheet was funded by grants from the California Health Care Foundation and the W.K.
-Kellogg Foundation.
+This fact sheet was funded by a grant from The California Health Care Foundation.